 The lens of your eye is a clear structure shaped like a lentil or an M&M candy—that is, convex on both sides.
 Your lens is positioned just behind your iris.
-When light enters the eye, the lens focuses it so the light hits the retina at the back of your eye and produces an image, which is then sent to the brain for interpretation.
+When light enters the eye, the lens focuses so the light hits the retina at the back of your eye and produces an image, which is then sent to the brain for interpretation.

 When you’re looking at something far away, the ciliary muscles around the lens are relaxed.
 But when you look at something close-up, the muscles contract to adjust the shape of the lens, allowing it to flex and focus the light properly.

-Yes—research suggests that presbyopia affects everyone as they age and is “nearly universal” in people over 65.
+Yes—research suggests that presbyopia affects almost everyone as they age and is “nearly universal” in people over 65.
 It develops regardless of gender, location, and habits.
 (However, the extent to which you experience presbyopia can vary based on your daily visual demands and whether you are already nearsighted or farsighted.)

-Presbyopia vs. hyperopia vs. myopia: what’s the difference?
+Presbyopia vs. Hyperopia vs. Myopia: What’s the Difference?

 As for presbyopia vs. myopia, the same kind of differentiation applies.
-Myopia (or nearsightedness) happens when your eyeball is too long or your cornea is too steeply curved.
+Myopia (or nearsightedness) happens when your eyeball is too long, or your cornea is too steeply curved.
 It’s also different from presbyopia because it impairs your distance vision, not your near vision.

 Yes.
 Presbyopia can coexist with other vision problems, such as nearsightedness, farsightedness, and astigmatism.

 Like nearsightedness, presbyopia is a kind of refractive error: A condition caused by light refracting improperly within the eye and missing its mark on the retina.
-Refractive errors can have different causes rooted in the structure of the eye—including the shape of the eyeball, cornea, or lens—and more than one can certainly be present in a given eyeball.
+Refractive errors can have different causes rooted in the structure of the eye—including the shape of the eyeball, cornea, or lens—and more than one refractive error can be present in a given eyeball.

 As you can imagine, having multiple vision problems calls for increasingly precise and complex eye prescriptions.